Loading information, please wait...loading

 To be able to compare the screens, I used a fairly simple but reusable measurement method to test new screens under the same conditions:

-1. I measure white, grayscale, color, brightness and contrast at the projector outlet to establish a neutral profile (without screen) before each measurement.
-The quality of the projector is therefore of little importance, as it's the difference between the projector and the screen that's going to be most important
+1. I measure white, gray, color, brightness and contrast at the projector's output to establish a neutral profile (without screen) before each measurement.
+The quality of the projector is therefore of little importance, as it's the difference between the projector and the screen that will be most important

-2. I position the screen at a given distance, check that the screen is vertical with a laser level and check that the projector is perfectly perpendicular, also with a laser.
-The projector and the part of the screen to be tested are placed in a completely dark "cage" to avoid any light pollution from outside
+2. I position the screen at a given distance, check that the screen is vertical with a laser level and make sure that the projector is also correctly positioned.
+The projector and the part of the screen to be tested are placed in a completely dark "cage" to avoid any light pollution from the outside

-3. I take an initial measurement on a neutral surface, either my white wall when it's available, or a sheet of paper
+3. I make an initial measurement on a neutral surface, either my white wall when available, or a sheet of paper

-4. I measure white, grays, colors, brightness and contrast for each screen
+4. I measure white, gray, color, brightness and contrast for each screen

-These tests are carried out in total darkness with no light pollution.
+These tests are performed in total darkness with no light pollution.
 I use test patterns for each element measured.

 I record all the results so that I can adapt my calculations/ratings if necessary.
-As I test screens in groups, I always compare the results of these screens with the reference used for that group.
+As I test screens in groups, I always compare the results of those screens to the reference used for that group

-These measurements are therefore objective, and even though I don't have a real test laboratory at my disposal, I've taken care to keep my measurements as stable as possible.
+These measurements are therefore objective, and even though I don't have a real test lab, I've taken care to keep my measurements as stable as possible

 Examples: